Life On The Job

 "In 1941, wanting to enlist, Bullwinkel volunteered as a nurse with the RAAF but was rejected for having flat feet.
 She was, however, able to join the Australian Army Nursing Service; assigned to the 2/13th Australian General Hospital (2/13th AGH), in September 1941 she sailed for Singapore.
 After a few weeks with the 2/10th AGH, Bullwinkel rejoined the 13th AGH in Johor Baharu.

-Japanese troops invaded Malaya in December 1941 and began to advance southwards, winning a series of victories.[1] and, in late January 1942, forcing the 13th AGH to evacuate to Singapore.
+Japanese troops invaded Malaya in December 1941 and began to advance southwards, winning a series of victories and, in late January 1942, forcing the 13th AGH to evacuate to Singapore.
 But the short-lived defence of the island ended in defeat, and, on 12 February, Bullwinkel and 65 other nurses boarded the SS Vyner Brooke to escape the island.
+And just after 5.00 pm, on 12th February, these nurses boarded the small dark grey vessel.

 Vivian Bullwinkel at Australian War Memorial in 1999